WASP-SYSTEMS/crs_exercise/README.md

 ## Task

-Your task is to implement a simple CRS cosisting of one agent.
+Your task is to implement a simple CRS consisting of one LLM tool-calling agent.
 This agent should be able to fix the vulnerability in the given challenge project.

 ## Setup